 People with severe hypothyroidism may experience symptoms of depression or dementia, what some term pseudodementia.

 These hormone changes interrupt the movement of chemical signals in the brain.
 They mostly affect the hippocampus, a part of the brain important for learning and memory.

-The changes can cause symptoms that include:
+The changes can cause